mmaldo/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-25](figure/unnamed-chunk-25.png)

 #### Comparing Weekend and Weeday Patterns with Imputed Data

+Using the following plots we can see a slight difference in patterns between weekday and weekends.

 ```r
 weekday = ggplot(newaverageStepsPerinterval, aes(x = interval, y = meanSteps)) +